udesly-nexus/university/src/content/docs/shopify/06 - General/04 - sections.md

 ---
-title: Sections
+title: Editable Sections
 sidebar:
   order: 4
 slug: shopify/general/sections
 ---

 Sections are modular, customizable elements of a page, which can have specific functions.
-Sections can be statically included in a theme's templates (like the header and footer), or they can be dynamically added to the theme's homepage from the Theme Editor.

 A section can be created on a limited number of element tags: (Article, Header, Footer, Aside, Div and Section).

-Every **Symbol** you create in Webflow will be automatically transformed into a **snippet** or **section** if relevant options for the section are included in it.
+Every **Component** you create in Webflow will be automatically transformed into a **snippet** or a **section** if relevant options for the section are included in it.

-Inside sections, you can add several options that will create the dynamic parts of your section.
+Inside components, you can add several options that will create the dynamic parts of your section.

+Webflow Component properties are automatically converted as section options without the needing for attributes.
+Note also that Sections data is global and not modifiable page by page.

 > ⚠️⚠️⚠️: Only inside sections you can add options, don't add option on the section itself!